plotly/plotly.py/doc/python/dropdowns.md

 ### Creating several independent graphs and using Jinja to insert them into a JavaScript enabled webpage

-It is often easier to  create each potential view as a separate graph and then use Jinja to insert each potential view into a div on a JavaScript enabled webpage with a drop down that chooses which div to display.
+It is straight forward to  create each potential view as a separate graph and then use Jinja to insert each potential view into a div on a JavaScript enabled webpage with a drop down that chooses which div to display.
 This approach produces code that requires little customization or updating as you e.g. add, drop, or reorder views or traces, so it is particularly compelling for prototyping and rapid iteration.
-This requires both a Python program and a Jinja template file.
-You may want to consult the documentation on [using Jinja templates with Plotly](https://plotly.com/python/interactive-html-export/#inserting-plotly-output-into-html-using-a-jinja2-template).
+It produces web pages that are larger than the webpages produced through the built in method which is a consideration for very large figures with hundreds or thousands of data points in traces that appear in multiple selections.
+This approach requires both a Python program and a Jinja template file.
+The documentation on [using Jinja templates with Plotly](https://plotly.com/python/interactive-html-export/#inserting-plotly-output-into-html-using-a-jinja2-template) is relevant background.

 #### Python Code File